davidgohel/officer/README.md

 ### import Word document in a data.frame

-Function `fortify_docx` read and import content of a Word document into a tibble object.
+Function `docx_summary` read and import content of a Word document into a tibble object.
 The function handles paragraphs, tables and section breaks.

 PowerPoint documents
 --------------------